apollographql/rover-init-starters/start-with-apollo-client/README.md

 The app will work immediately with AI-generated mock data!

-## 🚀 Connect to Your Real GraphQL API
+## 🚀 Connect to Your Own API Endpoint

-When you're ready to connect to your actual GraphQL endpoint:
+When you're ready to connect to your actual endpoint:

 ### Step 1: Update the code in `src/main.tsx`